-Hypothesis Test The Null-hypothesis: there is no difference in means Reject if complement of CDF for t < significance level / 2: cdf(complement(dist, fabs(t))) &lt; alpha / 2 The Alternative-hypothesis: there is difference in means Reject if complement of CDF for t > significance level / 2: cdf(complement(dist, fabs(t))) &gt; alpha / 2 The Alternative-hypothesis: the sample mean is less than the Reject if CDF of $t > 1$ - significance level: true mean. cdf(complement(dist, t)) &lt; alpha The Alternative-hypothesis: the sample mean is greater than the true mean.
-Reject if complement of CDF of t < significance level: cdf(dist, t) < alpha
+Hypothesis Test The Null-hypothesis: there is no difference in means Reject if complement of CDF for $ t $ < significance level / 2: cdf(complement(dist, fabs(t))) &lt; alpha / 2 The Alternative-hypothesis: there is difference in means Reject if complement of CDF for t > significance level / 2: cdf(complement(dist, fabs(t))) &gt; alpha / 2 The Alternative-hypothesis: the sample mean is less than the Reject if CDF of t > 1 - significance level: true mean. cdf(complement(dist, t)) < alpha The Alternative-hypothesis: the sample mean is greater than Reject if complement of CDF of t < significance level: the true mean. cdf(dist, t) < alpha